Where I Came From and How I Got Here

 In 2005, with three young children, taking on a small manufacturing business was too great a lifestyle opportunity to pass up, and I continue to successfully run this business near Mount Barker, SA.
 As a diverting sideline, I also regularly proofread a local community newspaper.

 Experience of mental health challenges awoke me to what evidence-based Psychology research had to offer and, having benefited greatly, I set out to learn all I could in this field, culminating in 2018 with a Bachelor of Psychological Science (Honours) from Flinders University.
-I aspire to resume post-graduate study in 2020, so watch this space.
+I aspire to resume post-graduate study in future, so watch this space.

 Software Engineer, Manufacturer, Small Business Manager, Proofreader....